MichaelCMooney/Node-CLI/README.md

 # Node-CLI
-A sample of an interactive Node CLI using Inquirer that I built.
+A sample of an interactive Node CLI using Inquirer and Tailwind CSS that I built.

 ## Dependencies
 1) NodeJS